xapids/Hub-Public/Nano Banana/README.md

 ### Inputs

-* The prompt text from Elements ExtractorPrompt
+* The prompt text from Elements Extractor Prompt
 * The **same** image set you will use for the JSON Extractor (1 floor plan + interior reference photos).

 ### Output Structure